 No one learns to act, they merely to remember.
 If we can tap into our playfulness we can remember how to play with the same investment we did as children.
 My approach is about how alive you can feel, how hard you can pretend, how much fun you can have.
 Working with me you’ll discover in acting a capacity for joy you didn't think you had in you.

-I take a lot of joy in introducing people to their capacity for joy, playfulness, the ecstatic.
+I take a lot of satisfaction in introducing people to their capacity for the ecstatic.
 I love giving people permission to feel stupid, which I feel in 80% of the job of being an actor.
-I love coaching an actor creating specific, nuanced, dynamic characters that fill and compliment the story being told.
-I love helping actors to learn to identify and solve the fascinating storytelling challenges a script can present through fun, imaginative, clandestine games.
-I love translating and demystifying the technical demands actors can be intimidated by.
-But mostly I love introducing actors to their silly, stupid, over-the-top side, and how that bold, feral side of themselves can be their greatest ally in any kind of work, because it opens their heart wide for any kind of make-believe, in any tone, style, medium or genre.
+I love helping actors to learn to identify and solve the fascinating storytelling challenges a script can present through imaginative games.
+But mostly I love introducing actors to their silly, openhearted, uninhibited side.

 Acting Classes Improv Acting Classes Film And Tv Acting Classes Film Acting Classes Scene Study Classes Shakespearean Acting Classes Speaking Voice Training Spoken Word Lessons Theater Acting Classes Stage Performance Training Child Acting Lessons